alrrezz/Blcok-Breaker-Game/README.md

 ---

 ## License
-Released under the MIT License — feel free to learn, modify, and build upon it.
+## License
+This project is licensed under the **Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)**.

+You are free to use, modify, and learn from this project for **non-commercial purposes only**.
+Commercial use is **not allowed** without explicit permission from the author.

 ---